Sunday of the Samaritan Woman

 (John 4:5- 42)

-In the Gospel reading appointed for today, we hear how our Lord and His disciples had been journeying from Judea, headed toward Galilee, and came to rest and get some refreshment in the heat of the midday.
+In the Gospel appointed for today, we hear of our Lord’s conversation with the Samaritan woman at the well.
+Our Lord and His disciples had been journeying from Judea, headed toward Galilee, and came to rest and get some refreshment in the heat of the midday.
 While the disciples went into the town to buy some food, Jesus rested next to the village well.
 A Samaritan woman approached to draw water from the well and our Lord entered into conversation with her.